What Is Patriotism? Meaning, History and Impact on America

 How has American patriotism changed over time? +

 American patriotism has evolved significantly from the Revolutionary era through modern times.
-It began as civic patriotism centered on constitutional principles, transformed through various crises including the Civil War and World Wars, and peaked during the post-WWII era.
-Recent surveys show declining patriotic sentiment, particularly among younger generations and Democrats.
-In 2025, only 58% of Americans reported being extremely or very proud to be American, down from historic highs.
-The concept has become increasingly polarized along political lines, with a 56-percentage-point gap between Republican and Democratic pride levels.
+It began as civic patriotism centered on constitutional principles, transformed through crises including the Civil War and World Wars, and peaked in the early 2000s after the September 11 attacks.
+Recent surveys show declining national pride, especially among younger adults and across partisan groups.
+Gallup's June 2026 survey found that 33% of U.S. adults were extremely proud to be American and 53% were extremely or very proud combined.
+The concept has become increasingly polarized along political lines.

 What role did patriotism play in the American Revolution? +